Our genetics and our diets are the two most important factors when it comes to the condition of our hair.

 Although it would be pretty hard to overdose on Vitamin A, you should avoid taking too much of it because it's been shown to cause hair loss.

-Keep in mind you have to take stupid amounts of Vitamin A to experience negative effects, so if you're taking a multivitamin which contains the A Vitamin...I'm certain you'll be just fine.
+Keep in mind you have to take stupid amounts of Vitamin A to experience adverse effects, so if you're taking a multivitamin which contains the A Vitamin...I'm sure you'll be just fine.

 This is a big ask, I know.
 But alcohol is a big hair-growth killer.